diggsweden/haskell-digg-oidc/README.md

 ## Installation and Requirements

-The testbed is developed in haskell and uses the [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) build system.
+The testbed is developed in haskell and uses the [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) build system and verified to work with GHC 9.6.6.

 * Install the [stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/) build system
 * Clone the repository
 * `cd` into the repository
-* `stack setup` to get the appropriate GHC for the project
+* `stack setup` to get the appropriate compiler set up for the project
 * To build the project, runt `stack build`
 * To execute the project, run `stack exec digg-oidc-example`

 ## Quick start instructions

-The quickest way to get the testbed up and running is to run it on your local computer.
+The quickest way to get the testbed up and running is to run it on your local computer and have the needed key-value-store running as a docker container.

 * Follow the **installation and requirements section**.
 This makes sure you can build and execute the testbed.
 * Use docker to start up a redis or a valkey storage on your computer.
+Make sure you expose the 6379 port on your localhost.
 Dockerhub has both distributions.
 * Set up the following environment variables:

 ```